Combinators

 This similar in spirit to the add-runtime combinator,

-except that this runs inside the jail, while add-runtime
+except that this runs inside the jail, while add-runtime runs before

 the jail starts.